-District 3Vice President Jumoke Hinton Hodge510/879-8199 x33Third Term Ends: January 4, 2021Director Jumoke Hinton Hodge is a community and youth development consultant who has worked in the Bay Area for the last two decades.
+District 3Director Jumoke Hinton Hodge510/879-8199 x33Third Term Ends: January 4, 2021Director Jumoke Hinton Hodge is a community and youth development consultant who has worked in the Bay Area for the last two decades.
 For the past seven years she has devoted her efforts to strengthening her West Oakland neighborhood.

 Director Hinton Hodge is the co-founder of the Parent Leadership and Engagement Academy Initiative (PLEA), a community-building project dedicated to the education and support of West Oakland parents and families.